 - Ensuring that dental instruments are sterilized before a procedure

-- Handing the dentist appropriate instruments during a procedure
+- Handing the dentist appropriate tools during a procedure

 - Teaching patients about proper oral hygiene